Ace Reid

-Asa Elmer "Ace" Reid, Jr., (March 10, 1925 – November 10, 1991) was the creator of the cartoon Cowpokes and a Western humorist.
+Asa Elmer "Ace" Reid, Jr., (March 10, 1925 – November 10, 1991) was the American creator of the cartoon Cowpokes and a Western humorist.
 Cowpokes, at one time, ran in over 400 weekly newspapers across the United States.
 He produced many popular cartoon books and calendars during his lifetime.

 He was born on March 10, 1925, at Lelia Lake, Texas (near Amarillo).
 He was the son of Asa E. Reid, Sr., and Callie Miles Bishop.
 Shortly after his birth, the family moved to Electra, Texas, where he grew up ranching and cowboying.